Interview with James George

 Excerpt from recorded interview

-If you have the time and the bandwidth, this short (12 minute) recording is worth listening to.
+If you have a few the time, this short (12 minute) recording is worth listening to.
 It captures a certain quality that is difficult to convey with written language alone.
-Please note that the text has been edited and differs slightly from the original recording.

 Searching for Shambhala, an article written by James George in 1976.